productboardlabs/openapi-request-validator/swagger-request-validator-core/README.md

 See the [examples module](https://bitbucket.org/atlassian/swagger-request-validator/src/master/swagger-request-validator-examples/?at=master) for examples on how the library is used.

-The main entry point to the library is the `com.atlassian.oai.validator.SwaggerRequestResponseValidator`.
+The main entry point to the library is the `com.atlassian.oai.validator.OpenApiInteractionValidator`.
 This validator takes a specification file (local or remote URL) and can then be used to validate request/response pairs.

 The validator returns a `com.atlassian.oai.validator.report.ValidationReport` which will contain any errors that